 Up to 20% of your heating could be lost through your windows.
 Thick curtains with pelmets are an effective way to insulate windows, keeping rooms warmer in winter.

 Warm air is cooled when it comes into contact with a cool window.
-Pelmets closed at the top minimise air flowing between the curtains and the windows, and reduce heat loss - see diagram below.
+Pelmets closed at the top minimise air flowing between the curtains and the windows, and reduce heat loss - see the diagrams to the right.